Enterprise websites Microsoft Graph connector

-With the Enterprise websites connector, your organization can index articles and content from its internal-facing websites.
+The Enterprise websites Microsoft Graph connector allows your organization to index articles and content from its internal-facing websites.
 After you configure the connector and sync content from the website, end users can search for that content from any Microsoft Search client.

-To connect to your data source, you need to fill in the root URL of the website and the type of authentication you'd like to use: None, Basic Authentication, or OAuth 2.0 with Azure Active Directory (Azure AD).
+To connect to your data source, fill in the root URL of the website, select a crawl source, and the type of authentication you'd like to use: None, Basic Authentication, or OAuth 2.0 with Azure Active Directory (Azure AD).
 After you complete this information, select Test Connection to verify your settings.

 Use the URL field to specify the root of the website that you'd like to crawl.
 The enterprise websites connector will use this URL as the starting point and follow all the links from this URL for its crawl.